 Quarterly, throughout the life of the project and at the end of the project, the Certification Program Office will send all Certified LPAs project-specific Certified Local Public Agency Quarterly Reports form 734-5034 and ODOT-provided information needed to complete that quarter’s report for each project.

 Certified LPAs shall complete and submit Quarterly Report form 734-5034 for each active project according to the form instructions.
-Quarterly Reports are submitted to the ODOT Certification mail box, with a copy to the ODOT Local Agency Liaison.
+Quarterly Reports are submitted to the ODOT Certification mailbox, with a copy to the ODOT Local Agency Liaison.

 A sample of this form, instructions, and tutorial videos on how to complete the forms are located on the Certification Program webpage under Compliance – Forms & Guidance.